Montessori Philosophy

 Montessori environments should be beautiful.
 Whether your school is in an old Victorian mansion or in a strip-mall or in the living room of your home, the environment should suggest a simple harmony.
 Uncluttered and well-maintained, the environment should reflect peace and tranquility.
 The environment should invite the learner to come in and work.
 This atmosphere is easily seen by the attitude of those working there, both child and adult.

-4. Nature and Reality
+4. Nature and Beauty

 Montessori had a deep respect and reverence for nature.
 She believed that we should use nature to inspire children.
 She continually suggested that Montessori teachers take the children out into nature, rather than keeping them confined in the classroom.
 This is why natural materials are preferred in the prepared environment.
 Real wood, reeds, bamboo, metal, cotton, and glass are preferred to synthetics or plastics.